saylesss88/mdbook-kanagawa-theme/README.md

 The theme dropdown still works but the themes have a slightly different look.

-The landing page replaces `index.md` with a side‑by‑side layout for big screens, and top-over-bottom for small screens:
+The landing page replaces `index.md` with a configurable side‑by‑side or top-over-bottom layout:

 ![screenshot1](https://raw.githubusercontent.com/saylesss88/mdbook-kanagawa-theme/main/assets/landing1.png)